Make Sure You Have Arnica In Your Dog and Cat's First Aid Kit, Arnica Can Provide Immediate Help for Muscle, Joint Injury and More

 For severe cases of infection, tissue damage (bruise or closed wound), muscle, joint, ligament, tendon or other trauma dosage is:

-• Every fifteen (15) minutes until symptoms are relieved.
+• Administer a dose every fifteen (15) minutes until symptoms are relieved.

 • Dosage can be given once or twice a day for up to a week after the injury occurred.

-• Keep food 30 minutes away from dosing.
+• When possible dose at least 30 minutes away from food.

 4.0 Instructions For Topical Use